ConfederacyOfGaia/Gaia/players-guide.md

 ***Subraces.*** There are three elven subraces: *forest elves*, *sea elves*, and *tundra elves*.

+***Benefits of a Long Life.*** Because elves are so long-lived, they can choose two Feats from the Feat options listed for their background.

 #### Forest Elves

 Forest elves originate in the deep, impenetrable forests in the northeast of the continent.
 They have a peaceful relationship with their neighbors in Kylf.
 They favor shortswords and shortbows in combat.